kevino5233/lowrezjam_2019/README.md

 TODO
 bunnys don't render right. figure out why.
+Test with cubes?
+    it was with the bunny
-Test with cubes? extract look vectors from look matrix mouse controls add lighting
+first person controls might be kinda fucked extract look vectors from look matrix mouse controls add lighting